RaveMaker/docker-nginx/README.md

 1. clone the repo
 2. edit .env file

-to use the userdir mod behaviour:
+to use the 'userdir_mod' behaviour:
 1. mount your users home/group folder to ./groups
 2. in docker-compose.yml file uncomment:
 ```